 eMailChef’s ease of use and design choices are details that greatly impressed us from the start.
 User can set up an account with just a few simple and clear steps.
 The software’s designers borrowed heavily from Google’s Material design, and that’s a good choice: eMailChef appearance feels unique among other email marketing services, with vivid colors and a simple, squared interface in which you can’t get lost during the set-up process.

 From the Dashboard you can access everything you need, from lists to campaigns to reports to account management.
 Every box in your dashboard can be reordered or deleted as you wish: there’s no fixed visualization. eMailChef guides you through every procedure with an intelligent and prompt copy, even those parts of your campaign you haven’t yet used.

 eMailChef looks like a typical email marketing service of choice: it offers you the ability to manage mailing lists, send email campaigns and analyze their performance over time, create templates for campaigns, build registration forms and set automatic emails that are triggered only by specific actions or conditions.
-Since eMailChef has just launched, this is an outstanding set of features.
 Pro users can prove themselves with autoresponders andto automate communications in few steps.
 You can target autoresponders to segments, instead of lists only.